 Taylor Plastic Surgery Center is located in charming Pasadena, just minutes from downtown Los Angeles.
 Pasadena, the home of the famous Rose Bowl Parade, is one of the oldest and most beautiful cities in Southern California.
-It is conveniently located at the base of the picturesque San Gabriel Mountains, just 15 minutes from downtown Los Angeles and is in close proximity to the mountains, the deserts, and beaches.
+It is conveniently located at the base of the picturesque San Gabriel Mountains and is in close proximity to mountains, deserts, and beaches.

-From mountains caressed by the sun, through gardens radiant with roses, to extraordinary turn-of-the century architecture, there is nowhere else quite like Pasadena.
-Coupled with its convenient location, dry sunny climate, and easy access to Southern California’s other famous attractions, Pasadena is an enjoyable visitor destination – any time of year.
+From mountains caressed by the sun, through gardens radiant with roses, to extraordinary turn-of-the-century architecture, there is nowhere else quite like Pasadena.
+Coupled with its convenient location, dry sunny climate, and easy access to Southern California’s other famous attractions, Pasadena is an enjoyable visitor destination any time of the year.

 The Westin Pasadena

 1401 South Oak Knoll Avenue, Pasadena, CA

 – From Los Angeles, take 110 fwy north.